-In response to the historical significance of 2020 defined by COVID-19 and social protest, the black album. mixtape., a project by Regina Taylor and SMU, invites students, professionals and the community in the arts, technology, science and activism to submit original content until May 3, 2021.
+In response to the historical significance of 2020 defined by COVID-19 and social protest, the black album. mixtape., a project by Regina Taylor and SMU, invited students, professionals and the community in the arts, technology, science and activism to submit original content.

 Art & Photography

 “African Culture” and “Live In Peace” By Chaima Boucherma

 This field of forget-me-not flowers acknowledges and honors Black Americans who paid the ultimate price of racism, and reminds us not to forget them.
 Each flower is individually cut from a pattern I created using a photograph of a forget-me-not flower.
 The flowers feature hand embroidery, machine quilting, and a black button.
 The unfinished edges of the forget-me-not flowers represent unfinished lives.
 The purple background color represents sorrow; it also represents the dignity of these individual lives.